xyliatgithub/IntroInfoSec-2025/lab3/README.md

 # Lab Assignment 3

-In this lab assignment, you will need to complete the Public-Key Infrastructure (PKI) lab module of the SEED Labs using Ubuntu 16.04 VM.
-The learning objective of this lab is for students to gain the first-hand experience on PKI.
+In this lab assignment, you will need to complete the RSA Public-Key Encryption and Signature Lab module of the SEED Labs using Ubuntu 16.04 VM.
+The learning objective of this lab is for students to gain the first-hand experience on n the RSA algorithm.
 Coding experience is recommended, so you might want to work with someone with computer science backgrounds.

 ## Environment Setup